Subscribe to the Newsletter

 The next time you reflect on your own hardships, ask yourself: Is the story I’m telling myself about my pain making my world bigger or smaller?
 Is it connecting me to others with compassion, or is it isolating me in a fortress of specialness?

 This kind of self-inquiry is the heart of growth and the work of individual therapy.
-It is the process of moving from being a passive reactor to your life’s circumstances to becoming the conscious, creative author of your own meaning.
+It is the process of moving from being a passive reactor to your life’s circumstances to becoming the conscious, creative author of your own meaning—in person or through online therapy.

 About the Author